 Each social media platform you engage on has its own unique community.
 For the purposes of an audit, look at each channel and determine if you have an upward trend in terms of follower growth.
 Keep in mind that someone with a million followers and 2 percent engagement is missing the mark.
 A smaller and more engaged community is more valuable to brands, your blog, your online influence, and longevity.

 Included in analytics is knowing one’s own community by social media platform.
-Detailed demographic data, such as that provided by Facebook, includes everything from country to gender, age range and even interests.
+Detailed demographic data, such as that provided by Facebook, includes everything from country to gender, age-range and even interests.
 Are you targeting the right audience?
 If you don’t know this information, or if you haven’t reassessed this in a while, you may want to go through the exercise of creating a buyer persona.
 This is a fictional character that represents your ideal audience, highlighting the key details of who you are trying to reach.

 Google Analytics is one of the most robust tools you can use in a social media audit.

-Where is your audience and in which time zone?
+Where is your audience, and in which time zone?
 Google Analytics and Facebook Insights (or insights provided by other social media platforms) are tools that you can use to determine this.

 Timing is everything, as the saying goes.
 The same holds true in the social media space.
 What time of day does content perform better for you?

 A SWOT analysis comes in handy at this point.
 SWOT stands for Strengths, Weaknesses, Opportunities, and Threats.
-Pet blogger Bryn Nowell, says, “A S.W.O.T. analysis is a tool used to benchmark internally and externally, using the key factors that you, the blogger, view to be important measures of success.
-The acronym stands for Strengths Weakness Opportunities and Threats.
+Pet blogger Bryn Nowell says, “A S.W.O.T. analysis is a tool used to benchmark internally and externally, using the key factors that you, the blogger, view to be important measures of success.
+The acronym stands for Strengths, Weaknesses, Opportunities, and Threats.
 Typically represented in a grid, businesses can visualize the current and potential areas for success and items of concern in a single snapshot.”